Lanzalaco/Old-Game-projects/README.md

 "The House" -  Adventure game written in Amsoft Basic.
 Was requested to commercial project.
 Calls to sound engine via direct register addressing

-Source Code still to be transcribed from paper logs
+NOTE: Source Code not available yet.
+Still to be transcribed from paper logs